 Birth registration

 Forms to register the birth of your baby and to claim maternity allowance are issued to you during your stay.
-It is essential you take these home with you as they cannot be redistributed.
+It is essential you take these home with you as they cannot be reissued.
 You have 60 days to register your baby’s birth.

 Personalised Care Board